Find more garden information

-The intensity of light that a plant receives is determined by the wattage of the bulb and by how close the plant is to the light source.
-Just as plants differ in their need for certain colors of light, they also differ in their need for light intensity.
+The intensity of light that a plant receives is determined by the brightness of the bulb and by how close the plant is to the light source.
+Plants differ in their need for light intensity.
 Typically, those plants that are native to tropical jungles or shady forests do not require as much light as plants that evolved in dry, sunny climates, such as the Mediterranean or southern Mexico.

 Botanists usually divide plants into three categories relating to their preferred day length: short-day, long-day or day-neutral.

 Short-day plants, such as chrysanthemums, kalanchoe, azaleas and begonias, will thrive on less than 12 hours of light per day.
 In fact, these plants must usually go through a series of even shorter days before they will set buds and flower.

 Long-day plants require 14 to 18 hours of light each day.
 Most seedlings for vegetables and garden flowers are long-day plants.
 When they don't receive enough light they get pale and leggy.

 Day-neutral plants, including foliage plants, geraniums, coleus and African violets, are usually satisfied with 8 to 12 hours of light all year-round.

 LEDs (light-emitting diodes) create light when an electric current — a flow of electrons — passes through a special material called a semiconductor.
 As the name implies, a semiconductor allows some, but not all, of a current to pass through.
 Crystals made of pure silicon don't conduct electricity.
 But when a small amount of an additional substance such as phosphorus is introduced into the crystal, it upsets the equilibrium of the material and activates the electrons inside.
 When an electrical current is applied to the crystal, some of this activation energy is released in the form of light.
 NASA pioneered the use of LEDs for growing plants as a result of their research on the best lighting technology to produce edible crops in space.